-George Vafiadis oversaw PTC’s early development, serving as Producing Director from 1983 through 1990.
-Joining him was Kenneth Stack, PTC's Artistic Director from 1983 to 1989.
-Bangor's historic parish house at 183 Main Street was the first site of PTC performances and operations.
-In 1986, the theatre raised $160,000 for the purchase and initial renovation of the property.
-Penobscot Theatre sold the parish house to Merrill Bank in 2004.
+George Vafiadis oversaw the theatre's early development, serving as producing director from 1983 through 1990.
+Joining him was Kenneth Stack, artistic director from 1983 to 1989.
+Bangor's historic parish house at 183 Main Street was the first site of the theatres performances and operations.
+In 1986, the organization raised $160,000 for the purchase and initial renovation of the property.
+Penobscot Theatre Company sold the parish house to Merrill Bank in 2004.

-In 1997, Penobscot Theatre acquired the Bangor Opera House, which now serves as the company's base of operations.
-Built in 1920 and located at 131 Main Street, the Bangor Opera House, is the lastremaining theatre in downtown Bangor, a community that supported seven suchvenues in the first part of the 20th Century.
+In 1997, the company acquired the Bangor Opera House, which now serves as its base of operations.
+Built in 1920 and located at 131 Main Street, the Bangor Opera House, is the last remaining theatre in downtown Bangor, a community that supported seven such venues in the first part of the 20th Century.
 The Opera House is an early example of Art Deco/Egyptian Revival architecture.

 In 2005, the board hired Scott R.C.
-Levy as Producing Artistic Director.
-Under Levy's leadership from 2005-2011, Penobscot Theatre Company toured productions throughout the state of Maine, created the Northern Writes New Play Festival, produced some of the best-attended productions in the theatre's history, and restored the façade of the Bangor Opera House.
+Levy as producing artistic director.
+Under Levy's leadership from 2005-2011, Penobscot Theatre Company toured productions throughout the state of Maine, created the Northern Writes New Play Festival, and restored the façade of the Bangor Opera House.

 Upon Levy's departure, the board instituted a dual leadership structure, and hired Marcie Bramucci as managing director and Bari Newport as artistic director.